polinavafik/dashboard/README.md

 1. Table:

-- Populate the table with mock sales data for at least three product categories over a period of 1 month.
+- yes Populate the table with mock sales data for at least three product categories over a period of 1 month.
-- Implement sorting options for revenue, units sold, and profit margins.
+- yes Implement sorting options for revenue, units sold, and profit margins.
 - Enable dynamic filtering by day or product category.
 - Add possibility to download data in .csv format